U-Jean

-Alex Hutson, known professionally as U-Jean, is an American pop, R&B and hip-hop artist mostly performing in Europe.
-He is mostly known for features of the songs "Turn This Club Around" and "Summer Jam" by German dance band R.I.O.
-His debut single "Heaven Is a Place on Earth", a cover of the Belinda Carlisle song, was released on June 17, 2011.
-The song features vocals from Carlprit.
+U-Jean, is an American singer and songwriter based in Germany.
+He performs pop, R&B, and hip-hop.
+He is best known for his collaboration with the German dance project R.I.O. on the songs "Turn This Club Around" and "Summer Jam".
+His debut single, a version of Belinda Carlisle's "Heaven Is a Place on Earth", was released in June 2011 and features vocals by Carlprit.